jtwaleson/cowboy-bike-remote-ble/README.md

 NOTE: The PCB design is untested, I'm waiting for the shipments.

+UPDATE: the PCB has some minor problems, like the pin-hole alignment in the bottom left corner, and the height of some of the switches is wrong for some reason.
+Other than that, it seems to be working fine.

 I designed this using easyeda.com and ordered the PCB and components through their site.

 In the pcb-design folder you'll find the Gerber files for the enclosure.